softprops/spakle/README.md

 # spakle

-("sparkle" pronounces like a new yorker)
+("sparkle" pronounced like a new yorker)

 A tribute to [@holman's][holman] awesome [spark][spark] script in scala.